KNHaw/ThunderbirdObsidianClipper/README.md

 ## Bugs
 If ObsidianClipper is not properly working, please take a moment to reread the instructions and reinstall the Add-On.
-If it is still happening, take screenshots of the problem and send them to me via the *Feedback* instructions below.
+If the problem is still happening, take screenshots of the problem and send them to me via the *Feedback* instructions below.

 ## Limitations & Future Features
 At this time, ObsidianClipper will only clip the text portion of an email and not HTML content (i.e. embedded images, bold or italics, etc).
 It will also not save attachments.
 If you're a user who is interested in these or other features, please let me know via the *Feedback* instructions below.
 Otherwise I will assume there is no demand for them.